barbazul/1kfa/mod_guide_gm.md

 jumping back into the action:

  * Any character still wearing their elaborate costume should get a card entitled "Costume".
-This is an item.
+This is an Item card.
- * If the characters have acquired any significant items during their adventure so far, also make a card for those.
+ * If the characters have acquired any significant items during their adventure so far, also make Item cards for those.
  * The characters do not get any Pack cards, as they were just prisoners